 You know the feeling.
 That feeling when you wish you could get a “read notification” or read receipt in Gmail.
 You click the send button, and then wait.
 And wait.
 And keep waiting.

-It seems like most of your working hours are spent waiting for a response for this or that important email.
-You wish you could receive a read receipt from Gmail so you know whether or not to chase the recipient.
+For those whose working hours are spent waiting for a response to this or that important email, a read receipt from Gmail would let you know whether or not to chase the recipient.

-But what if I told you there was a way to stop the waiting?
+But what if there was a way to stop the waiting?
 A way to know immediately if someone read the important email you just sent them?

 To fully understand how read notifications work, we need to look at the early days of email.

 Before Gmail was even around, there was a program called America Online.
 You might remember it best by its loading screen, which took approximately 9.62 minutes to connect to the Internet.

 Despite its problems, AOL transformed into a mainstream method of communication—and was largely responsible for popularizing email.